Giuseppe Puricelli

-He was a resident of Milan much of his life.
-At 1872 in Milan, he Cascinale and a canvas of a Girl at Work.
+He was a resident of Milan much of his life, which like his birthplace was in the Austrian Empire until 1859.
+In 1872 in Milan, he Cascinale and a canvas of a Girl at Work.
 In 1877 at the Exposition of Naples, he displayed Water and Bread; in 1880 at Turin, Va il pensiero come l'altalena; and in 1881 at Milan, he displayed Una stalla and Alla memoria del figlio.
 Puricelli also painted portraits.